Please find below on this page the current list of our key reseach themes and key academic advisors, along with examples

 Key staff: Bayliss, Brogi, Gänsicke, Pollacco, Tremblay, Veras, West, Wheatley

 Our exoplanetary activities include observation, instrumentation and theory.
-We are actively engaged in detecting and characterizing exoplanetary systems across the full spectrum of size (gas giant, ice giant, super-Earth, terrestrial, asteroidal, dust), time (formation & evolution, main-sequence, post-main-sequence) and host-star characteristics (M stars, G stars, white dwarfs, binaries).
+We are actively engaged in detecting and characterising exoplanetary systems across the full spectrum of size (gas giant, ice giant, super-Earth, terrestrial, asteroidal, dust), time (formation & evolution, main-sequence, post-main-sequence) and host-star characteristics (M stars, G stars, white dwarfs, binaries).
 We study planetary atmospheres, composition, habitability and dynamics.